CommandPost/CommandPost-Website/index.md

 You can also post issues and feature requests on the [CommandPost GitHub Page](https://github.com/CommandPost/CommandPost/issues).
 Registering with GitHub is free, and we actively monitor these requests.

-Alternatively, you can always email us via [team@commandpost.io](mailto:team@commandpost.io).
+Alternatively, you can always email us via [team@commandpost.io](mailto:team@commandpost.io?subject=Website Support).

 ---

 # Credits

-CommandPost was originally created by [Chris Hocking](https://github.com/latenitefilms) as a proof-of-concept to make finding the Final Cut Pro browser playhead easier for [Scott Simmons](http://www.scottsimmons.tv/) (you can read the origin story [here](https://latenitefilms.com/blog/final-cut-pro-hacks/)).
+CommandPost was created by [Chris Hocking](https://github.com/latenitefilms) as a proof-of-concept to make finding the Final Cut Pro browser playhead easier for [Scott Simmons](http://www.scottsimmons.tv/) (you can read the origin story [here](https://latenitefilms.com/blog/final-cut-pro-hacks/)).

 It's now developed, maintained and supported by [Chris Hocking](https://github.com/latenitefilms) & [David Peterson](https://github.com/randomeizer) through [GitHub](https://github.com/CommandPost/CommandPost).